keqichen/msk-board/README.md

 **Optimistic UI**

 Changes appear immediately before server confirmation, which makes the application feel way more responsive.
-This works well for simple updates like status changes, though for more complex operations I may use loading spinners instead to set proper expectations.
+This works well for simple updates like status changes, though for more complex operations I will use loading spinners instead to set proper expectations.

 ### User Experience